-You can usually notice this kind of damp more after rainfall or in the cooler months, but it can occur all year round.
-It is likely to be wet to touch, smells, with mould growth.
+You can usually notice this kind of damp more after rainfall or in the cooler months but it can occur all year round.
+It likely to be wet to touch, smells, with mould growth.
 Condensation can also make the damp caused by the defect worse.

-Let us know if you have a leak or other defect in your home.
+Let us know if you have a leak or other defect in your home by reporting a repair online at www.progressgroup.org.uk by: